 You may remember learning biology in high school or possibly a history lesson from middle school.
 However, elementary school is important to set a foundation and an interest in learning.
 According to Pessimisis,

-Vision issues can place limitations on childhood development that can directly impact a child’s quality of life.6 Performance in the classroom, out on the playing field, and socializing with peers can all be compromised by nearsightedness.
+Vision issues can place limitations on childhood development that can directly impact a child’s quality of life.6 Performance in school, fun on the playground, and socializing with peers can all be compromised by nearsightedness.

 If a child shows they are not successful at a certain reading level we will step in with different activities to show proof that they may need help.
 The first step for a child we think needs special services is they must pass their vision test.
 We need to rule out that it is not their vision hindering them to be successful.
 This child ended up needing glasses and vision therapy.
 This helped him to become more successful in school.”

 HOW CAN A PARENT TELL IF THEIR CHILD IS NEARSIGHTED?

 “Sometimes parents can be unaware that their children have vision issues.
 In our public school vision screenings are mandatory for kindergartners and 6th graders, any student who is new to our school, and any student who is struggling with their learning.
 Parents may not be aware that their child has a vision problem because they are unfamiliar with the signs of nearsightedness.
 For example, they may not realize that a child holding a book close to their face is abnormal.
 They may believe their child is clumsy and not put the dots together that this could be from a vision issue.
 Parents don’t have the opportunity to observe a child learn like teachers do.”

 There is more than just holding a book close to their face that suggests vision problems in a child: